FRANC: A Lightweight Framework for High-Quality Code Generation: Our Framework ( )

 \subsection{Phase 3: Static Filtering}

-As shown in \listref{lst:gen_code}, code snippets in the suggestion inventory may include unnecessary blocks of code (\ie lines of code that do not match the intent specified in the prompt).
-Moreover, they may have syntax errors~\cite{siddiq2022empirical}.
+As shown in \listref{lst:gen_code}, code snippets in the suggestion inventory may include \textit{unnecessary} blocks of code (\ie lines of code that do not match the intent specified in the prompt).
+Moreover, they may have \textit{syntax errors}~\cite{siddiq2022empirical}.
 Consequently, developers need to manually vet and fix the code when it is not compilable or contains unnecessary extra code.
-Therefore, in this third phase, our framework inspects each snippet from the \textit{Suggestion Inventory} and applies a set of \textbf{\textit{heuristics}} to \textit{(a)} remove unnecessary code from the snippet, and \textit{(b)} check whether it is syntactically correct.
+Therefore, in this third phase, our framework inspects each snippet from the \textit{Suggestion Inventory} and applies a set of \textbf{\textit{rules}} to \textit{(a)} remove unnecessary code from the snippet, and \textit{(b)} check whether it is syntactically correct.
 The output of this phase is a set of \textit{\textbf{eligible snippets}} that had any extra code removed from it \textbf{(a)} and passed the syntax check \textbf{(b)}.

-The heuristics used for this filtering phase are \textit{configurable}, meaning that they are tailored to the underlying programming language being used.
-For example, a heuristic that can be applied to clean the Python code in ~\listref{lst:gen_code} is to remove any code \textit{after} from the prompt's function.
+The rules used for this filtering phase are \textit{configurable}, meaning that they are tailored to the underlying programming language being used.
+For example, a rule that can be applied to clean the Python code in ~\listref{lst:gen_code} is to remove any code \textit{after} from the prompt's function.
 The resulting snippet would not contain lines 10-19.